alexhrao/sdk-chat-meetings/README.md

 npm install

 # Getting Started
-Please follow the installation instructions, create a BlueJeans meeting using our API, obtain the meeting ID, and execute the following JS code:
+Please follow the installation instructions, create a BlueJeans meeting using our API, obtain the meeting ID and passcode (if one exists), and execute the following JS code:

 var handler = {